Visiting Jasper National Park? Don’t miss these things!

 610 Patricia St, T0E 1E0, map

 During our visit, we stayed at Marmot Lodge.
 It was only minutes away from downtown.
 The suite was super spacious and it was nice to have a big living room to decompress each evening.
 If you need a night in, you can even eat at the restaurant on site or order food to go.
 We brought home steak dinners to enjoy one of the nights.

 - You’ll quickly lose cell service once you leave downtown Jasper, so bring a walkie-talkie if you’re traveling in a group.

 - Most people only see a small part of the park.
 If you venture off the main roads, you’ll see fewer people.

 - Book your campgrounds and hotels early, especially if you visit in the summer.

 - There’s a grocery store in town if you want to prep your meals.

 - If you plan to hike, pick up bear spray and read more about bear safety here.

 - Pack layers – During our visit, some days were much chillier, and other days we could wear T-shirts.
 It was good to have options.

 - Stay hydrated!
-These are our favorite travel water bottles (quick links to our fave light water bottle and our favorite insulated water bottle.
+These are our favorite travel water bottles (quick links to our fave light water bottle and insulated water bottle).

 - Anytime you’re outdoors, we always recommend waterproof hiking shoes so that you’re ready for any occasion.
 They have insulated versions if you’re visiting in the winter.

 - Don’t forget your camera gear.
 There are a lot of beautiful photo spots.
 Our setup: camera, 35mm + 70-200mm, tripod, backpack.

 - Our hotel had a hot tub and pool that we took advantage of, so don’t forget to pack your bathing suits!